jwr1/date-form/README.md

 ## `StrfDate` Reference

-### Codes

-A flag lets you modify the output of a code used in your format.
-Here are the default flags used for both `StrfDate` and `ExpressDate`:

 | Code    | Description                                                         |
 | ------- | ------------------------------------------------------------------- |
 | `%%`    | a literal %                                                         |